 \subsubsection{Graph Reduction}

-In the classical two-channel subband filtering scheme, an incoming signal $\bfx^{(0)}$ is convolved with a lowpass filter $\bfh_0$ and a highpass filter $\bfh_1$.
-The two resulting signals are then subsampled by taking only the even (or odd) samples to produce two short signals $\bfx^{(1)}$ and $\bfz^{(1)}$ of half size of $\bfx^{(0)}$.
-They are respectively viewed as a coarser approximation and a difference between $\bfx^{(0)}$ and $\bfx^{(1)}$ since the filter $\bfh_0$ removes the higher frequencies of $\bfx^{(0)}$, whereas $\bfh_1$ collects the remaining highest frequencies.
-The coarser approximation $\bfx^{(1)}$, as a short one-dimensional signal, can be further decomposed to coarser approximations of next levels successively, as illustrated by Figure \ref{fig:Mallat-algorithm} .
+In the classical two-channel subband filtering scheme, an incoming signal $\bfx^{(0)}$ is convolved with a lowpass filter $\bfh_0$ and a highpass filter $\bfh_1$, respectively.
+Then the two resulting signals are downsampled by taking the samples in turn to produce two signals $\bfx^{(1)}$ and $\bfz^{(1)}$ of half size of $\bfx^{(0)}$.
+They are respectively viewed as a coarser approximation and a difference between $\bfx^{(0)}$ and $\bfx^{(1)}$ since the filter $\bfh_0$ removes the high frequency components of $\bfx^{(0)}$ while $\bfh_1$ preserves the high frequency components.
+The coarser approximation $\bfx^{(1)}$, as a short one-dimensional signal, can be further repeatedly decomposed to produce coarser approximations, as illustrated by Figure \ref{fig:Mallat-algorithm} .

-As described in Section \ref{sec:TCFB}, through a two-channel filter bank, a graph signal $\bfx$ can be decomposed into two shorter vectors: a coarse approximation $\bfy_L$ and a detail part $\bfy_H$ which contains the information difference between $\bfx$ and $\bfy_L$.
-To further decompose $\bfy_L$ to a coarser one in the next level we need to equip $\bfy_L$ with a smaller graph that has a similar adjacency relationship to the original graph.
-This process of constructing a small graph is called graph reduction.
+As described in Section \ref{sec:TCFB}, through a two-channel filter bank, a graph signal $\bfx$ can be decomposed into two shorter vectors: a coarse approximation $\bfy_L$ and a details part $\bfy_H$ which contains the information about the difference between $\bfx$ and $\bfy_L$.
+To further decompose $\bfy_L$ into a coarser approximation of $\bfx$ in the next level, we need to equip $\bfy_L$ with a reduced graph that has a similar adjacency relationship to the original graph.
+This process of constructing a reduced graph is called graph reduction.

 There are mainly two types of graph reduction.
 One is to select a subset of vertices of the original graph followed by re-wiring.
 The other is to aggregate some vertices into a new vertex followed by re-wiring.
 There are some works about graph reduction such as \cite{sanders2011engineering}, \cite{safro2015advanced, dorfler2012kron, loukas2019graph}, \cite{ron2011relaxation}.
 In this paper, we use the graph coarsening method proposed by \cite{loukas2019graph}.
 Given a graph Laplaican $\bfL\in\br^{N\times N}$ and a number $s\approx N/2$, the Laplacian $\bfL_1$ of a graph $\mathcal{G}_1$ with $s$ vertices and similar structure to $\mathcal{G}$ can be constructed.
 Suppose the eigendecomposition of $\bfL_1$ is